‘If we had done it on our own, it would have taken a lot longer.’

 The $1 billion United Heritage Credit Union has received preliminary approval from the Texas Credit Union Department to add 11 counties and the Texas Consumer Council to its field of membership.
 It should be able to begin serving its new potential members by the end of the month, according to United Heritage Credit Union Chief SVP of Risk Management Karen Wilkerson.

 The new counties applied for include Bell, Blanco, Burnet, Lee, Milam, Cherokee, Gregg, Henderson, Rusk, Upshur, and Van Zandt, according to the Texas Credit Union Department.
-Wilkerson explained that the United Heritage had tried to add the Texas Consumer Council in the past.
+Wilkerson explained that the United Heritage had tried to add the association in the past.
 “We had always been interested in the Texas Consumer Council,” she said.
 “There was something in their bylaws that prevented them from being a SEG under state rules.”
 However, the organization’s bylaws changed, so it became eligible, Wilkerson said.

 CUCollaborate helped research and submit United Heritage Credit Union’s field of membership expansion application.
 Learn more about CUCollaborate’s field of membership analysis tools here!
 Wilkerson commented, “If we had done it on our own, we would still be working on it.”